ATALLC/AppliedCategoryTheory/katas/coffee_shop_monoid/test-plan.md

 **Hypothesis Settings**

-* Start small (e.g., 50–100 examples) while iterating; raise after green.
+* Start small (e.g., 50–100 examples); raise after green.
-* Set a seed to reproduce tricky failures: `HYPOTHESIS_SEED=12345 pytest -q`.
+* Fix a seed to reproduce tricky failures (see primer).
+Include the seed in your notes.

 ---

 ## 6) Edge Cases & Special Checks

 * Empty inputs on both sides.
-* Many overlapping keys vs. disjoint sets.
+* Large quantities (upper bound) to catch integer overflow/assumptions.
 * Keys differing only by case/whitespace if normalization chosen.
-* Upper‑bound quantities to catch overflow/assumptions.
+* Many overlapping keys vs disjoint sets.

 ---

 ## 7) Oracles & Comparison

-* Prefer mapping equality (`==`) when outputs are canonical.
+* Prefer mapping equality (`==`) for canonical forms.
-* Otherwise, compare via a **normalized view**: a small helper in tests that applies your zero/key policy before comparison (keep helper in test code to avoid coupling to production code).
+* If not canonical, compare via a **normalized view** (e.g., a helper that drops zeros/applies key policy before comparison).
+Keep helper in test code to avoid coupling.

 ---

 ## 8) Failure Triage Procedure

 1. Capture the **minimal counterexample** printed by Hypothesis.
-2. Classify: mutation, zero‑policy, key‑policy, or merge‑logic.
+2. Classify: mutation, zero-policy, key-policy, or merge-logic.
 3. Reproduce with a deterministic example test.
-4. Fix with the smallest change; re‑run examples → properties.
+4. Fix with the smallest change; re-run examples → properties.
-5. Record a short **decision note** if policy changed (breadcrumb).
+5. Record a short **decision note** if policy changed.

 ---